IgnasiLucas/hedgehog/README.md

 equal to the prior, which is the genome-wide contribution estimated by Admixture.
 But highly informative SNPs produce spikes in the profile.

-The main result is that the ~8% of E. europaeus ancestry in the hybrid individual, is not clustered in discrete genomic blocks.
-Rather, the SNPs with evidence of europaeus ancestry are scattered along the genome, very mixed with romanicus-specific alleles.
-This suggests extensive recombination and a more complex family history of this hybrid individual than just a third generation of back-crossing.

 2018-04-13
 ==========